What Is The Number One Cause Of Truck Accidents?

 Drivers must complete a Driver Vehicle Inspection Report to document any issues they discover during their inspections.

-How Does Negligent Truck Inspection Contribute To Accidents?
+How Does Negligent Truck Inspection Contribute To A Truck Accident?

 What Are The Other Causes Of Truck Accidents?

-Truck drivers are not always the only ones at fault.
+Truck drivers are not the only ones typically at fault.
 There could be other reasons contributing to an accident, including the following:

 Overloaded Trucks

-Too much weight might put undue stress on the vehicle’s components, such as the brakes and tires, leading to premature wear and tear.
+Too much weight might put undue stress on the vehicle’s components, such as the brakes and tires, resulting in premature wear and tear.
 Moreover, an overloaded truck is harder to maneuver and control, increasing the likelihood of accidents.
 Despite these risks, trucking companies continue to use this practice to cut costs.

 Road Hazards